-1. Introduction:
+1. Introduction

 The atmosphere is a turbulent fluid whose temperature, humidity and wind vary from submillimetric eddies visible in cigarette smoke to huge planetary sized weather systems.
 It has been changing ever since the earth was formed several billion years ago and it changes at millisecond scales.
 Sixty five million years ago, the temperature was five or even ten degrees warmer than today and dinosaurs roamed an ice-free south pole.
-As little as fourteen thousand years ago, the earth was still in the throes of an ice age with a global temperatures 2- 4 degrees cooler that today.
-Historical viniculture records show that in the middle ages, England was significantly warmer than today, yet only centuries later in the "little ice age", Europe had cooled enough so that sixteenth century dutch skaters were immortalized in Breugel's famous paintings.
+As little as fourteen thousand years ago, the earth was still in the throes of an ice age with global temperatures 2-4 degrees cooler than today.
+Historical viniculture records show that in the middle ages, England was significantly warmer than today, yet only centuries later in the "little ice age", Europe had cooled enough so that sixteenth century Dutch skaters were immortalized in Breugel's famous paintings.

 These facts are supported by several converging lines of evidence and while the quantitative amounts of the warming and cooling are debated, the basic events are undisputed.
-Indeed, as shown in fig. 1a-e, proxy and instrumental records show that there is strong variability at all observed time scales and fig. 2a quantitatively confirms this with a modern spectrum showing that contrary to conventional wisdom, the "background" spectrum varies by a factor of more than 1015 over the range from hours to hundreds of millions of years.
-In space - and indeed in spacetime - Fig. 2b shows that the scaling of satellite infra red radiance extends to planetary scales and up to about 10 days in time.
-It shows more: it shows that over this range, that the (horizontal - not vertical) spatial and temporal statistics are related by an isotropic space-time scale invariance symmetry.
+Indeed, as shown in Fig. 1a-e, proxy and instrumental records show that there is strong variability at all observed time scales and Fig. 2a quantitatively confirms this with a modern spectrum showing that contrary to conventional wisdom, the "background" spectrum varies by a factor of more than $10^{15}$ over the range from hours to hundreds of millions of years.
+In space - and indeed in space-time - Fig. 2b shows that the scaling of satellite infrared radiance